Fritz Zorn meets Arcade Fire meets The Intellectual Chaos.

 Whatever exists is inevitably flawed.

 And so I channelled my black dog via two different media into a third one.
-It’s still up on my wall and reminds me whenever I struggle, that things can indeed get better even if it might not feel like they possibly could.
+It’s still up on my wall and reminds me whenever I struggle, that things can indeed get better even if it might not feel like they possibly can.

 The bird symbol continued to play an important part in my life for various reasons, Fritz Zorn and his influence being just one of them.
 But that is a different story to tell.
 Until then, take care out there!